According to the Carpet and Rug Institute, having carpets inside your home provides some benefits.

 The CRI also said that new carpet is the lowest VOC-emitting flooring choice available.

 A brand new carpet is one of the best investments you may have.
 But failing to maintain it can turn this passive filter into an existing health hazard.

 One of the best tools to have at your disposal outside of a vacuum cleaner is a carpet cleaner.
 And in this review, we’ll look at the best carpet cleaners available right now in the market.

 Not only that, but I’ll also show you how to choose the right one for your needs at home.

 Lots of people make the mistake of thinking that an upright vacuum is enough to maintain carpet.
 The truth is, it takes more than just a good vacuum cleaner to keep carpets clean.

-You’ll need a device that can truly deep clean carpet and remove any stain that may be present.
+You’ll need a device that can dig in and clean deep under carpet fiber and remove any stains that may be present.

-Let’s be honest here, no matter how careful you are spills are inevitable especially if you have kids.
-Accidental spills and toddlers running amuck go hand in hand.
+Let’s be honest here; no matter how careful you are, spills are inevitable, especially if you have kids.
+Accidental spills and toddlers who are running amuck go hand in hand.